jmuzina/jmuzina/README.md

 # Welcome to my profile! 👋

 I'm a software developer from Cleveland, OH.
-I attended Kent State University (⚡go flashes!⚡)
+I earned a BS in Computer Science from Kent State University (⚡go flashes!⚡), and am currently pursuing my Master's from Cleveland State University.

 <hr>